-Below, we share some simple tricks, turning your blow dryer into a powerful styling tool in your beauty arsenal, allowing you to transform your haircut into different trendy blow dry hairstyles that really make a statement.
-Our tips and tricks also prevent your hair from going limp right after you style it.
-All you need to try out these styling techniques for yourself is a blow dryer, a round brush or paddle brush for a sleek style, and heat protectant spray to keep enough moisture in your hair and avoid heat damage.
+Below, we share some simple tricks to help turn your dryer into a powerful styling tool that can transform your look into different trendy blow dry hairstyles that really make a statement.
+Our tips will also prevent your hair from going limp right after you style it.
+All you need to get started is a blow dryer, a round brush or paddle brush for a sleek style, and heat protectant spray to maintain enough moisture in your hair and to avoid heat damage.

-Blow dry hairstyles for short hair can bump up a flat, limp look into a vivacious one that can still look full even at the end of the day.
-This merely requires a few simple but effective styling tricks.
+Blow drying hairstyles for short hair can bump up a flat, limp look into a vivacious one that can still look full even at the end of the day.
+This merely requires a few simple but effective styling tricks:

 - When styling short hair and using a blow dryer, you can create extra volume by working against the natural fall of your hair.

 - You can add fullness by working a small amount of göt2b® Powder-ful® volumizing styling powder through your hair at the roots.

 - If your hair tends to stick to your scalp and look flat after styling, use clips to hold the strands up until the hair is cool, then remove the clips carefully.